 School attendance and absence: the law

 The law requires parents to make sure their children receive full-time education suitable to their needs.
 For most children this means attending school regularly.
-As a last resort, schools and education and library boards (ELBs) have legal powers to deal with poor attendance.
+As a last resort, schools and the Education Authority (EA) have legal powers to deal with poor attendance.

 Your responsibilities as a parent